justinjordan1/Jostins-programming-language/README.md

 # C10H15N

-[update] - This readme is so cringe but its part of the culture thats what happens when youre 16
+The name is cringe but I was 16 what are you gonna do

 Created in Spring 2023 by Jostin
 _____